 We are located in the idyllic valley of Lorinna; an active, vibrant rural community with a strong co-operative ethos, frequent communal events and working bees, a food co-op, abundant wildlife and wonderfully clean soil, air and water.

-We are a family of four with an 8-year-old daughter and a 4-year-old son whom we homeschool with a natural learning approach.
+We are a family of four with an 10-year-old daughter and a 6-year-old son who are homeschooled with a natural learning approach.

-Travellers will get to experience the unique joys of living in a remote, beautiful community.
+Travellers will get to experience the unique joys of living in a remote, beautiful, off-grid community

 We want your stay to be exciting and educational and are very happy to take the time to share any skills we have and for you to pursue your particular interests.

 Nick is a keen artist and specialises in printmaking and sculpture.
 Arana has studied architecture, ecology and permaculture.
 We are both passionate about sustainability, creativity, good food and living a rich, responsible, joy-filled life

 We like to balance work with play and are outdoor recreation enthusiasts.
 Arana works as a ranger on the Overland Track and we have both worked as guides in the nearby Cradle Mountain - Lake St Claire National Park and are happy to take you on adventures exploring the local area.
 We have white water kayaks, sea kayaks, bikes and bushwalking equipment which you may be able to borrow.

 This project could involve children.
 For more information see our guidelines and tips here.